In general, the steps to getting a DC DMV Limited Purpose driver license are:

 - Road Test

 The first step in obtaining a Limited Purpose driver license is to print and fill out the driver license/identification card application form.
 Effective June 26, 2018, if eligible, when you complete the application, you will automatically be opted in to register to vote unless you select to decline.
-You can find the application form at the link below:

 DC DMV no longer requires an appointment to visit one of its service centers to obtain a Limited Purpose driver license.
 DC DMV will accept walk-ins Wednesday through Saturday at any service center.
 Tuesdays will remain by appointment only for those seeking to obtain a Limited Purpose credential.
 An appointment is required by everyone to take the road skills test, and walk-ins are not accepted.
-If you choose to schedule an appointment, you can schedule your appointment online at the link below:

 Appointments are available at any DC DMV service center.
-A list of DC DMV service centers is available at the link below:

 Bring your completed application form and the rest of the required documentation to your appointment.

 You must bring documents that prove you are eligible for a Limited Purpose driver license.
 The documents required are listed below, and DC DMV will not accept any documents that are not listed:

 - Proof of identity and age.
 You must be at least 16 years old.
 The list of documents that DC DMV accepts as proof of identify is available at the link below: